UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 [Return to main README.md file](../README.md).

 ### Check the requirements
+* You will need access to a Linux virtual machine.
+  You can use your own, or one provided by your organization, or you might want to use SURF Research Cloud.
+* For SURF Research Cloud,
+  read [How to install Ricgraph and Ricgraph Explorer on SURF Research Cloud](#how-to-install-ricgraph-and-ricgraph-explorer-on-surf-research-cloud).
 * Please check the [Requirements for Ricgraph](ricgraph_install_configure.md#requirements).

 ### Install and start Neo4j Community Edition